The Disappeared of Spaç

 The AIDSSH working group conducted investigative visits and found a site believed to contain the remains of the deceased.

-Regarding the acts that determined the practices followed for the burial of the bodies of executed, killed, or deceased individuals in camps, prisons, or isolation rooms.
+Regarding the acts that determined the practice followed for the burial of the bodies of the executed, the killed, and the deceased in camps, prisons, or solitary cells.

 Two regulations are known from the years 1965 and 1977, approved by orders of the Minister of Internal Affairs, numbered 01-68, dated 16.10.1965, and 01-33, dated 24.10.1977, respectively.

-This chapter was amended by an instruction from the Minister of Internal Affairs, No. 01-90, dated 08.06.1983, ‘To address certain shortcomings observed in previous practice, and to fulfill the requests of citizens whose relatives—convicted, arrested, or detained—die in re-education camps, prisons, or isolation rooms.’
-According to this instruction, the bodies of deceased former non-political prisoners must be returned to their families.
-Even the mortal remains of those who died years earlier may be returned, provided that at least three years have passed since the time of burial.
+This chapter was changed by an instruction of the Minister of Interior with no. 01-90 dated 08.06.1983 “To regulate some shortcomings that have been observed in the practice up to now, for the fulfillment of citizens’ requests, when their relatives who are convicted, arrested or detained, die in re-education camps, prisons or in solitary cells”.
+According to this instruction, the bodies of the deceased—former non-political prisoners, must be given to their family members; even the mortal remains of those deceased years earlier may be returned, after at least 3 years have passed from the time of burial.

-However, the bodies are not handed over for those sentenced to death, who are executed because the Presidium of the People’s Assembly did not grant them clemency, for those convicted of crimes against the state, or for those prisoners who, due to their social dangerousness, are treated in a special manner by a specific order of the Minister of Internal Affairs.
+Whereas the bodies are not given of persons sentenced to death, who are executed after the Presidium of the People’s Assembly has not granted them life, persons convicted for crimes against the state, persons who due to their social dangerousness are treated in a special manner by a special order of the Minister of Interior.

-The rules followed regarding the bodies of those killed and deceased among arrested and convicted persons in the investigative offices, camps, and prisons of the communist regime during 1945–1991 were distributed in the most discreet manner possible, due to the very practices followed, which in most cases constituted crimes in themselves.
-To illustrate, we cite a paragraph from a 1986 order by the then Minister of Internal Affairs, Simon Stefani, which explicitly states: ‘Point 9.
-The order of the Minister of Internal Affairs is repealed and must be destroyed according to regulations by the respective authorities and units.’
-Thus, in the practices followed, not only were orders repealed by subsequent orders, but many of them were also destroyed.
+The rules that were followed regarding the bodies of the killed and the deceased of the arrested and the convicted in the investigation detention facilities, the camps, and the prisons of the communist regime in the years 1945–1991, are from norms distributed in the most discreet possible manner, due to the practices followed which in most cases were crimes in themselves.
+To illustrate we cite a paragraph of an order of the year 1986, of the Minister of Interior of that time, Simon Stefani, where it expressly states: “Point 9.
+The order of the Minister of Interior is repealed and to be destroyed according to the rules by the organs and units themselves”.
+Thus, in the practices followed, not only have orders been repealed, with later orders, but also many of them have been destroyed.

-Question: Who is considered a missing person during the communist period?
+Question: Who is considered a disappeared person during the period of communism??

 Answer:

-In Albania, there is no specific law on persons who went missing during the communist regime that defines who is considered a missing person during this period.
-According to Law No. 114/2020 ‘On some amendments and additions to Law No. 45, dated 30.4.2015, “On the right to access documents of the former State Security of the People’s Socialist Republic of Albania”’, for the first time this definition is provided: A ‘missing person,’ within the scope of this law, is a person who was arrested, imprisoned, abducted, or otherwise deprived of liberty by state agents or by other persons or groups acting with the authorization, support, or approval of the state, followed by denial of the deprivation of liberty or concealment of the fate of the missing person or their location, thereby removing them from legal protection.
+In Albania there is no specific law on persons disappeared during the communist regime that determines who will be considered a disappeared person during this period.
+According to law no. 114/2020 “On some amendments and additions to law no. 45, dated 30.4.2015, ‘On the right to information on the documents of the former State Security of the People’s Socialist Republic of Albania’”, for the first time this definition is given: “Disappeared person”, according to the scope of this law, is the person arrested, imprisoned, abducted, or whose liberty has been taken in any other form by agents of the state or by other persons or groups of persons, who have acted with the authorization, support or approval of the state, followed by the denial of acknowledging the deprivation of liberty or by the concealment of the fate of the disappeared person or of the place where he is, removing him from the protection of the law.

 Answer:

-1. A family member of the missing person has the right to report the case, according to Law No. 45/2015, as amended.
-Based on Article 22 of this law, the order of priority is as follows:
+1. The family member of the disappeared person has the right to report on this issue, referring to law no. 45/2015, as amended.
+Based on article 22 of this law, the order of priority is this:

 a) spouses;